idadwind1/idadwind1/README.md

 👋 Hi there, my ![Visitor Count](https://profile-counter.glitch.me/WillamSun/count.svg) visitor!
 Thanks for visit my profile!
 I’m @WillamSun ***~~(I spelt it wrong...
 It should be WilliamSun....)~~***, you can also call me **Idad Wind(Nick name)**

 > I created this account because I need a space to place files on cloud, and it also upload my project that I want to share with you guys. ***~~(Actually, this account is just for fun)~~***
-> Actually, I create an account before, but I forgot password, and I fill in the wrong email, so that account doesn't work...
+> Actually, I created an account before, but I forgot password, and I fill in the wrong email, so that account doesn't work...
 Fortunately it doesn't have any repository, [Click here to visit that account](https://github.com/IdadWind)

 📫 My email: willian_sun@163.com **NOR** william_sun@163.com  ***~~(I also spelt it wrong when I registered my email...)~~*** and IdadWind@gmail.com is also my email